-Prerequisite : None Courses Course Objectives : The purpose of this course is to provide students a bout concepts of basic statistics, statistical distributions and proba ibility and their extensive use in real life situations, in particular , in the area of science and engineering.
-The goal is to familiarize ze students with powerful analytical and numerical tools in the area as of probability and statistics that can be used to solve real life probl ems.
-Course Learning : Students who successfully complete the course CLO-PLO Outcomes (CLOs) will be able to: Mapping CLO-1: Plan and implement a statistical study.
+Prerequisite : None Courses - Course Objectives : The purpose of this course is to provide students about concepts of basic statistics, statistical distributions and probability and their extensive use in real life situations, in particular science and engineering.
+The goal is to familiarize students with powerful analytical and numerical tools in the areas of probability and statistics that can be used to solve real life problems.
+Course Learning : Students who successfully complete the course CLO-P Outcomes (CLOs) will be able to: Mapping CLO-1: Plan and implement a statistical study.
 PLO-2, PLO-3 CLO-2: Summarize the results of a study using PLO-2 graphs and numerical measures.
-CLO-3: Interpret and apply the results of PLO-1, statistical works.
+CLO-3: Interpret and apply the results of PLO-1 statistical works.
 PLO-2 CLO-4: Choose the appropriate probability PLO-4 models to describe real world situations.
 CLO-5: Identify the appropriate statistical PLO-4 procedure to analyze the data.
 CLO-6: Report statistical results in a clear and PLO-10 coherent form.